 Insurance fees due at closing (More information)

-Sellers: As we get through the details of your sale, I'll not only work to get the optimal sales price, but I'll also advocate for lower closing costs.
-And once we've reached an agreement, I'll describe in detail the closing costs so you are informed of exactly where your money is going.
+Sellers: As we get through the details of your transaction, not only will I work to get the optimal sales price, but I'll also campaign for reduced closing costs.
+And once we've reached an agreement, I'll describe in detail the closing costs so you are aware of exactly what you're paying for.

-Buyers: When purchasing a property in San Diego County, you will be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's past experiences and is required to be within a suitable range so you're not startled when you show up at closing time.
-I'll be glad to review the LE with you, answering your questions and highlighting any estimates that are uncertain.
+Buyers: If you're buying real estate in San Diego County, you will be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's past experiences and is required to be within a suitable range so you're not startled when you come to the closing appointment.
+I'll be willing to go through the LE with you, answering your questions and highlighting any estimates that seem off.